Harary's Sum and Integral Sum Graphs -- A Survey in detail: Introduction

-Note that $G^+([-s,-1]) \cong G^+([1,s])$ so that a labeling with only negatives is the same as one with only positives.
+Note that $G^+([-s,-1]) \cong G^+([1,s])$ so that a labeling with only negatives is the same as one with only positives, $s\in\mathbb{N}$.
 Furthermore, if every label in a sum graph is replaced by its negative, then the two graphs are isomorphic \cite{vb14}.
-Clearly, $G_{-r,s} = K_1*(G_{-r}*G_s)$, $r,s\in\mathbb{N}$.
-The graph operation of the join, which we denote here by $*$, is both associative and commutative \cite{vm12}.
-Integral sum graphs $G_{0,6}, G_{-1,5}, G_{-2,4},$ $G_{-3,3}$ are given in Figures 1-4.